Distinguished regular supercuspidal representations: Introduction

 \begin{cor}[Corollary \ref{cor. cor of main theorem}] Suppose that $\pi$ is an $H$-distinguished regular depth-zero supercuspidal representation of $G(F)$.
 Then we have $\pi^\vee\simeq\pi\circ\theta$. \end{cor}

-In general cases of arbitrary depth, all regular supercuspidal representations of $G(F)$ are constructed from the data {\em tame regular elliptic pairs} $(S,\mu)$, where $S$ is a tame elliptic maximal torus of $G$ and $\mu$ a character of $S(F)$ satisfying certain conditions.
-Starting with $(S,\mu)$, by {\em Howe factorizations}, we can obtain a cuspidal generic $G$-datum of Yu
+For general regular supercuspidal representations of $G(F)$ of positive depth, they are constructed from the data {\em tame regular elliptic pairs} $(S,\mu)$, where $S$ is a tame elliptic maximal torus of $G$ and $\mu$ a character of $S(F)$ satisfying certain conditions (cf. \cite[Definition 3.7.5]{kal} for the precise definition).
+If $G=\GL_n$, these data coincide with Howe's notion of admissible characters in \cite{how77}.
+There is a process, called {\em Howe factorization} of $(S,\mu)$, which is a generalization of the Howe factorization lemma for $\GL_n$ (\cite[Lemma 11 and Corollary]{how77}), to produce a cuspidal generic $G$-datum

-where $\pi_{(S,\mu_0)}$ is a regular depth-zero supercuspidal representation of $G^0(F)$.
-By Yu's construction, such a $G$-datum $\Psi$ gives rise to a regular supercuspidal representation $\pi_{(S,\mu)}$ whose isomorphism class only depends on the $G(F)$-conjugate class of $(S,\mu)$.
-The following is our main theorem on distinction problem, which is a generalization of Theorem \ref{thm. intro thm depth-zero}.
+such that $\pi_{(S,\mu_0)}$ is a regular depth-zero supercuspidal representation of $G^0(F)$.
+We refer to \cite[\S3.6 and \S3.7]{kal} or Section \ref{subsubsec. tame regular elliptic pairs} for more details.
+By Yu's construction, this $G$-datum $\Psi$ gives rise to a regular supercuspidal representation $\pi_{(S,\mu)}$ whose isomorphism class depends only on the $G(F)$-conjugate class of $(S,\mu)$.
+The following is our main theorem on the distinction problem, which is a generalization of Theorem \ref{thm. intro thm depth-zero}.